Looking for similar or complementary products? Check out these related options.

 Sendero herbicide has proven to be more consistent and more efficacious than a mixture of Remedy® Ultra and Reclaim® herbicides.1 But even with this effective tool for mesquite control, land managers and applicators still need to make applications at the right times.

 To control mesquite with Sendero, or any herbicide, soil temperature should be at least 75 F. Avoid treating in low humidity, during drought stress or after a big rain following a dry period.
 Avoid spraying during active bean elongation of mesquite trees.

 1Cummings, D. C., V. B. Langston, and P. L. Burch.
 2012.
 GF-2791 [Sendero], a new herbicide containing aminopyralid and clopyralid, for honey mesquite (Prosopis glandulosa) control in southwestern rangelands.
 Technical Presentation, 65th Annual Meeting and Trade Show of the Society for Range Management, Spokane, Wash.

 Label precautions apply to forage treated with GrazonNext HL and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.

-™®Trademark of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+™ ® Trademarks of Corteva Agriscience and its affiliated companies.
 MezaVue is a Restricted Use Pesticide.
 GrazonNext HL, MezaVue and Sendero are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 State restrictions on the sale and use of Remedy Ultra apply.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.
-Patent Pending.
+Patent Pending. © 2021 Corteva.